 Tips to Travel Cambodia on the Cheap

-How to Save Money and Keep Costs Down in Cambodia
+How to Save Money and travel Cambodia on the Cheap

-Cambodia is already ridiculously cheap, and this is just one of the reasons why it’s such a great country to travel.
+Cambodia is already ridiculously cheap to travel, and this is just one of the reasons why it’s such a great country.
 The people are friendly and welcoming and there is a distinct lack of rules, which for me means more fun.
-But for now, here are a few cool ways to keep your costs down when travelling Cambodia.
+But for now, here are a few cool ways to travel Cambodia on the cheap.